The customer is king - or queen, if you will. We all know this, but many of us forget it when it comes to creating and executing strategy.

 In my experience, there are several explanations.

-Whatever the reason, a lack of customer focus in the strategy is always a huge risk for any business.
+Whatever the reason, a lack of customer focus in strategy is always a huge risk for any business.

-Three concrete tips
+Three concrete pieces of advice

 Sanne Markwall